BELLA: Black box model Explanations by Local Linear Approximations: Conclusion

-We have presented \method, an approach to provide post-hoc local explanations for any regression black-box model, or indeed any static tabular dataset with a numeric variable to be explained. \method is the first deterministic method of its kind and it can provide both factual and counterfactual explanations.
-The local linear approximations are computed by optimizing an objective function that ensures accurate, general, and simple explanations.
-We showed through detailed experiments that \method outperforms state-of-the-art approaches on these desiderata, often by a wide margin.
-Our user study shows the importance of the possibility to compute the explained value directly from the feature values, which only \method allows.
+We have presented BELLA, a deterministic approach to provide post-hoc local explanations for any regression black-box model, or indeed any static tabular dataset with a numeric variable to be explained.
+BELLA's objective function ensures accurate, general, robust, and simple explanations.
+Detailed experiments show that BELLA outperforms state-of-the-art approaches on these desiderata, often by a wide margin.

-This work can be continued along several lines.
-In many applications, human intervention could lead to more plausible explanations.
-For example, our counterfactual explanations could be improved if users specified which features can be modified.
-One can also investigate if density-based clustering algorithms can be used for computing the neighborhoods.
-Finally, a common challenge for all distance-based machine learning algorithms is the search for more efficient ways to compute neighborhoods.
-We hope that our work can open the door to research along these avenues and others in the pursuit of making the predictions of machine learning models more interpretable.
+Future work could investigate methods to improve the speed of BELLA.
+One possibility is to use other data structures to speed up the neighborhood search.
+Another possibility is to give up determinism and resort to sampling to further speed up the algorithm.
+Finally, one could investigate even if BELLA could replace black box models for making a prediction in the first place, following positive experiences with linear models elsewhere~\citep{ismail2022interpretable}.
+We hope that our work can open the door to research along this line and others, and ultimately make machine learning models more interpretable.